ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

 * It took us a few tries before we landed on the approach outlined above.
 In some initial implementations, we were logging the record changes before they had been successfully committed to the database, which resulted in some mismatches in the downstream Type 2 models.
 Since then, we've been sure to always leverage the `after_commit` callback based approach.
 * There are other pitfalls with logging changes from within the code:
     * Your event logging becomes susceptible to future code changes (i.e. an engineer refactors some code and removes the `after_commit` call).
 These are rare, but can happen.
 A good safeguard against this is to leverage tooling like the [CODEOWNERS](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) file, which notifies you when a particular part of the codebase is being changed.
     * You may miss record updates that are not triggered from within the application code.
-Again, these are rare, but it is possible to have an external process that is not using the Rails `User` for interacting with the database.
+Again, these are rare, but it is possible to have an external process that is not using the Rails `User` model when making changes to records in the database.
 * It is possible to lose some events in the Kafka process.
 For example, if one of the Shopify servers running the Ruby code were to fail before the event was successfully emitted to Kafka, you would lose that update event.
+Same thing if Kafka itself were to go down.
 Again, rare.
 But nonetheless, something you should be willing to live with.
 * If deletes will occur in a particular data model, you need to implement a way to handle this.
-Otherwise the delete events will be indistinguishable from normal create or update records with the logging setup I showed above.
+Otherwise, the delete events will be indistinguishable from normal create or update records with the logging setup I showed above.
     * One way around this is to have the engineers modify the table design to use [soft deletes](https://guides.cfwheels.org/docs/soft-delete) instead of hard deletes.
     * Alternatively, you can add a new field to your Kafka schema and log the type of event that triggered the change, i.e. (`create`, `update` or `delete`), and then handle accordingly in your Type 2 model code.

 This has been an iterative process to figure out, and takes investment from both data and engineering to successfully implement.
 With that said, we have found the analytical value of the resulting Type 2 models well worth the upfront effort.

 Looking ahead, there's an ongoing project at Shopify by one of our data engineering teams to store the MySQL [binary logs](https://dev.mysql.com/doc/internals/en/binary-log-overview.html) (binlogs) in data land.
-Binlogs are a much better source of truth for a log of data modifications, as they are directly tied to the source of truth (the MySQL database), and are not susceptible to data loss like the Kafka based approach.
-With binlogs, you don't need to add separate Kafka event logging to every new model as changes will be automatically tracked for all tables.
+Binlogs are a much better source for a log of data modifications, as they are directly tied to the source of truth (the MySQL database), and are much less susceptible to data loss than the Kafka based approach.
+With binlog extractions in place, you don't need to add separate Kafka event logging to every new model as changes will be automatically tracked for all tables.
 You don't need to worry about code changes or other processes making updates to the data model since the binlogs will always reflect the changes made to each table.
-With binlogs as a new, more promising source for "event logs", along with the recipes outlined above, we can produce Type 2s out of the box.
+I am optimistic that with binlogs as a new, more promising source for logging data modifications, along with the recipes outlined above, we can produce Type 2s out of the box for all new models.
+Everybody gets a Type 2!